Giant Steps Single Vineyard, `Applejack Vineyard` Yarra Valley Chardonnay

 Vineyards

 The Applejack vineyard, established in 1997, situated in the upper Yarra Valley, was planted by respected viticulturist Ray Guerin.
 It was purchased by Phil Sexton in 2013.
-The higher elevation of 300 metres results in a cooler and extended growing season, ideally suited to Pinot Noir and Chardonnay.
+The higher altitude of 300 metres above sea level results in a cooler and extended growing season, ideally suited to Pinot Noir and Chardonnay.
 The 12.5 hectare site, located on a steep slope, is closely planted and fastidiously managed.
 The basalt-based underlying volcanic soil and rock produce a characteristically fine yet extended firm, spicy palate.

 Vintage